zkf85/zkf85.github.io/_posts/2018-12-05-how-to-format-a-usb-on-linux.md

 title: "How to make Bootable USB from an ISO with Command Line Tools on macOS?"
 date: "2018-12-05 16:09:00"
 category: [Operating System]
-tag: [macOS, bash, usb-bootable-stick, ubuntu]
+tag: [macOS, bash, usb-bootable-stick, ubuntu, how-to]
 ---

 > Making things happen without any third party tools is joyful.
 In this article, I'd like to show how to make a bootable USB simply using built-in commands in a terminal on macOS.